pytorch/rfcs/RFC-0027-PyTorch-Distributed-Tensor.md

 DistributedTensor provides efficient solutions for cases like Tensor Parallelism.
 But when using the replication more often with DistributedTensor, it might become observably slow compared to our existing solutions like DDP/FSDP.
 This is mainly because replication in eager mode is part of data parallel, and existing solutions like DDP/FSDP could have the global view of entire model architecture, thus could specifically optimize for data parallel, i.e. using collective fusion and computation overlap, etc. DistributedTensor itself is only a Tensor-like object and only knows its local computation operation, it does not know the subsequent operations that happened afterwards.

 In order to recover the performance when using DistributedTensor directly to do training (i.e. Users might want to use DistributedTensor to do DDP-like training), DistributedTensor also needs the global view to do things like communication optimization.
 We are exploring a compiler based solution accompanied with DistributedTensor so that we could run optimizations on top of it, which will be shared later.

+## Related Works

+This work is mainly inspired by [GSPMD](https://arxiv.org/pdf/2105.04663.pdf), [Oneflow](https://arxiv.org/pdf/2110.15032.pdf) and [TF’s DTensor](https://www.tensorflow.org/guide/dtensor_overview).
+All of these three works use a single “distributed tensor” concept for both replication and sharding, and the solutions could enable users to build up their distributed training program in a uniform SPMD programming model.
+Specifically:

+GSPMD:
+-   GSPMD is now the fundamental component of JAX/TensorFlow distributed training and enables various optimizations with the XLA compiler to allow users to train their models efficiently in a large scale setting.
+-   Fundamentally, GSPMD have three types of sharding strategies within a tensor: “tiled”, “replicated”, “partially tiled” to represent sharding and replication.
+-   At the core of GSPMD Partitioner, it utilizes the XLA compiler to do advanced optimizations, i.e. sharding propagation and compiler based fusion.
+-   XLA mark_sharding API: PyTorch XLA’s [mark_sharding](https://github.com/pytorch/xla/pull/3476) API uses [XLAShardedTensor](https://github.com/pytorch/xla/issues/3871) abstraction (i.e. sharding specs) in PyTorch/XLA.
+Under the hood XLAShardedTensor is utilizing the GPSMD partitioner to enable SPMD style training on TPU.

+OneFlow GlobalTensor:

+-  OneFlow is building up their own solution of the “GlobalTensor” concept, which is a variant form of GSPMD sharding, allowing users to explore different parallel strategies with GlobalTensor.
+-  OneFlow also has three types of tensor, but they are slightly different from GSPMD: “split”, “broadcast”, and “partial sum”.
+They don’t use partially tiled and instead have a concept of partial sum to partition the values.

+TensorFlow DTensor:
+-   [DTensor Concepts](https://www.tensorflow.org/guide/dtensor_overview) is an extension of TensorFlow synchronous distributed training. its sharding API, supported features and its compilation passes with MLIR.
+-   DTensor also allows sharding and replication on an n-d mesh like device network.
+-   DTensor implements MLIR passes to do propagation and operator implementations.

+There are also several cutting edge research fields that embeds tensor sharding as part of the system, i.e. [Megatron-LM](https://arxiv.org/pdf/1909.08053.pdf) for tensor parallelism on Transformer based models.
+[DeepSpeed](https://github.com/microsoft/DeepSpeed) for training large scale models with different optimization techniques on top of tensor sharding.

+In PyTorch, we have existing [ShardedTensor](https://docs.google.com/document/d/1WEjwKYv022rc1lSrYcNWh3Xjx9fJC7zsrTKTg0wbPj0/edit?usp=sharing) work in the prototype stage, which introduces basic PyTorch sharding primitives as our Tensor Parallelism solution.
+But ShardedTensor only has tensor sharding support, which makes it hard to be used by users to describe other data distributions strategies like replication or replication + sharding.
+As a distributed system developer who wants to explore more parallelism patterns, it’s crucial to have a basic building block that describes the data distribution in a uniform way.
+This DistributedTensor RFC aims at solving this and provide a fundamental abstraction for distributed training.